saifulkhan/storytelling-vis/README.md

 ### Feature Action Tables

-We implemented UI for meta-story authors for creating and updating feature action tables.
-The data structures are shown below.
-The feature action tables are implemented as nested components.
+We implemented UIs for meta-story authors for creating and updating feature action tables.
+The data structures of the tables are shown below.
+The feature action tables are implemented as nested React.js components.

 **Numerical Feature Action**